Review

 Jing Hou, Ya-Ling Mao, Na Li, Xiao-Yan Yang, Chidiebele Nwankwo, Heng-Lin Cui

-International Journal of Food Science & Technology.2024; 59(12): 9490.
+International Journal of Food Science and Technology.2024; 59(12): 9490.
 CrossRef - Congregibacter variabilis sp. nov. and Congregibacter brevis sp. nov.
 Within the OM60/NOR5 Clade, Isolated from Seawater, and Emended Description of the Genus Congregibacter

 Hyeonsu Tak, Miri S. Park, Hyerim Cho, Yeonjung Lim, Jang-Cheon Cho